-Content Syndication is considered the most viable method to make the most of your invested capital in white papers, webcasts, podcasts, case studies, content gap analysis, and other educational materials.
-Syndication makes those materials instantly accessible to millions of technology buyers looking for information about a specific industry or product.
+Content Syndication is considered the most viable method to make the most of your invested capital in white papers, webcasts, podcasts, case studies, and other educational materials.
+B2B content syndication makes those materials instantly accessible to millions of technology buyers looking for information about a specific industry or product.

 However, handling a content syndication plan typically entails managing multiple vendor relationships, arranging the upload of numerous lead feeds, and futilely attempting to identify publishers, networks, and content assets offering the best value.